About

 Mabuhay, and Welcome to the Philippines!

 I’m Brian, and I made the Philippines my home over eight years ago.
-After spending some time in Thailand, I stumbled upon this gem of a country while roaming around Southeast Asia.
-I chose the Philippines because it had always been a place I wanted to visit to explore and experience all of the wonderful things I had heard and read about it.
+After spending some time in Thailand, I stumbled upon this gem while roaming Southeast Asia.
+I chose to visit the Philippines because it had always been a place I wanted to explore and experience, because of all the wonderful things I had heard and read about it.

 One of my first memories after arriving in Manila from Bangkok, Thailand, was thinking, “Everyone speaks English here!”
 A far cry from the ‘Land of Smiles’.
 I instantly felt less like an outsider since I could easily converse with the friendly locals I met; no need for Google Translate.
 What a relief.